 - In a large pan, cook your bacon until desired doneness.
 Remove from pan and allow to cool down.

-- In the same pan you cooked your bacon (with the bacon fat still in there), place your onions, leeks, fennel, pepper and garlic, and sautee for about 7-8 minutes on medium heat.
+- In the same pan you cooked your bacon (with the bacon fat still in there), mushrooms, leek, and garlic, and sautee for about 7-8 minutes on medium heat.
+Add a spoonful of butter and continue cooking until mushrooms are a nice golden brown with crispy edges.